wmmihaa/Introduction-to-Node.js/documentation/hol4.md

 * **chai**&nbsp;&nbsp;Used for validating the result
 * **hol3.js**&nbsp;&nbsp;The REST service you created in the previous lab

+Paste the *require* statements below into the *unittest.js* file you created earlier:
 ```js
 var expect = require('chai').expect;
 var request = require('request');